southalc/types/README.md

 ## Reference

 The module has only 2 parameters: `types` and `merge`.
-Default values enable the resource types per the above description, and set the [merge behavior](https://puppet.com/docs/puppet/6.10/hiera_merging.html) to `deep` with a knockout prefix of `--`.
+Default values enable the types per the above description, and set the [merge behavior](https://puppet.com/docs/puppet/6.10/hiera_merging.html) to `deep` with a knockout prefix of `--`.

-Data for each enabled type is obtained through an explicit lookup that defaults to an empty hash and defined merge behavior.
+Data for each enabled type is obtained through an explicit lookup() that defaults to an empty hash.
 This means that unless there are resources defined in hiera the module won't do anything.

 ## Types

 The defined type 'types::binary' works like the standard 'file' type and uses all the same attributes, but the 'content' attribute type must be a base64 encoded string.
-This is useful for distributing small files that may be security sensitive.
-It has proven useful for distributing Kerberos keytabs for service accounts.
+This is useful for distributing small files that may be security sensitive such as Kerberos keytabs.

 The `types::type` defined type replaces create_resources() by using abstracted resource types as [documented here.](https://puppet.com/docs/puppet/5.5/lang_resources_advanced.html)